ToastHawaii/priceless-map/src/www/docs/README.md

 Visit public bookcases and register them.
 Look at [the beautiful map from Binnette](https://umap.openstreetmap.fr/fr/map/osm-bookcases-and-boite-a-lire_362287#15/45.2010/5.7389), which is based on the data of [boite-a-lire](https://www.boite-a-lire.com/).
 [Click here for the project website from Binnette's bookcases-to-check](https://github.com/Binnette/bookcases-to-check).

+A map that shows facilities and services that are environmentally, socially and economically sustainable.
+[Sustainable](https://sustainable.zottelig.ch/)

+A map with public bookcases.
+[Public bookcase](https://book-exchange.zottelig.ch/)

 ---

 [Deutsch](/de/docs)